florianadoko/software-yard/README.md

 🔎 Testing the Two-Step Form
 You can test the form manually or by running automated tests.

-✅ Manual Testing
+✅ Manual Testing (ex.
+Step one of the form)
 Follow these steps:

 Step 1:
 Enter valid First Name (e.g., "John").
 Enter valid Last Name (e.g., "Doe").
 Click Continue.

 Step 2:
 Click on the country code selector and select a code (e.g., +44).
 Enter a valid phone number (7-15 digits, no special characters).
 Click Continue.